|

 • Add the shredded zucchini to a dish towel and squeeze out as much liquid as possible.
 Measure out 2 cups of shredded zucchini, lightly packed.
 Then, fold it into the muffin batter until combined.

-• Scoop the batter into the prepared muffin liners until you have 13 equally filled cups.
+• Scoop the batter into the prepared muffin liners until you have 14 equally filled cups.
+Top with extra chocolate chips if desired.

-• Bake in the preheated oven for 22-23 minutes or until a toothpick inserted comes out clean.
-Check at 22 minutes.
+• Bake in the preheated oven for 19-21 minutes or until a toothpick inserted comes out clean.
+Check at 19 minutes.
+You don't wan't to over-bake them.

 • Let cool for at least 15 minutes and then enjoy!